caseyDev422/budgeter_mobile/README.md

 # Budgeter Mobile
-mobile version of budgeter app
+Mobile version of budgeter app
-Currently only being developed on Android.
+- Currently only being developed on Android.
 Development on IOS may or may not be implemented in the future

 ## Getting Started
 This application uses React Native for development.
 For Documentation of React Native & environment Setup Please visit https://reactnative.dev/docs/environment-setup